nancchan/saas-customer-onboarding-business-systems/documentation/business_requirements.md

 ### BR-004 — CRM Validation

-Imported Salesforce records should be reviewed against the source customer information to confirm that the information was transferred correctly.
+Imported Salesforce records should be reviewed against the source customer information to confirm that the information and Account–Contact relationships were transferred correctly.

 ### BR-005 — Reporting